-Hverfjall is 396 meter (1,300 ft) high tephra explosion crater.
-It is located near the eastern shore of Lake Myvatn in North Iceland.
+Hverfjall is 396 metre (1,300 ft) high tephra explosion crater.
+It is located near the eastern shore of Lake Mývatn in North Iceland.
 Resembling a black ash cone of mammoth proportions, you can walk up the steep slopes and around the crater’s rim for otherworldly and awesome view of the surrounding landscape.

-The volcano, which is a part of the Krafla fissure swarm, erupted in 2500 BP.
+The volcano, which is a part of the Krafla fissure swarm, erupted in 2500 BC.
 The crater is approximately 1 km in diameter.
-Walking the steep slopes offers a great view of the Lake Myvatn area.
+Walking the steep slopes offers a great view of the Lake Mývatn area.

 Tephra from Hverfjall has been carried all of the surrounding area.
-During the eruption a landslide in the south part of the crater occured, which affected the round, part conical shape of the mountain.
-When Iceland was being settled there was eruption in Svortuborgir, at the southern end of Namafjalla, around Hverfjall, which was nearly engulfed in the lava.
-At the same time an erupion occured in the slopes above nearby valley of Hlidardalur.
+During the eruption, a landslide in the south part of the crater occured which affected the round, part conical shape of the mountain.
+When Iceland was being settled, there was an eruption in Svörtuborgir at the southern end of Namafjalla, around Hverfjall, which was nearly engulfed in the lava.
+At the same time, an erupion occured in the slopes above nearby valley of Hlíðardalur.

 Hiking in Hverfjall